-Throughout the years Shirine has been an editor and writer for a wide range of clients including Dwell, Elle, En Route, Fashionista, Four Seasons Magazine, Grazia, Jalouse, L’OFFICIEL, Madame Figaro, MTV, The New York Times, NOWNESS, Parts Unkown, Ralph Lauren Magazine, Surface, V, W and WWD.
+Throughout the years Shirine has been an editor and writer for a wide range of clients including CNN, Dwell, Elle, En Route, Fashionista, Four Seasons Magazine, Grazia, Jalouse, L’OFFICIEL, Madame Figaro, MTV, The New York Times, NOWNESS, Parts Unkown, Ralph Lauren Magazine, Surface, V, W and WWD.
 She is a Contributing Editor at Aïshti Magazine.

 Shirine has interviewed Karl Lagerfeld, Jean Paul Gaultier, Ann Demeulemeester, Juliette Binoche, Helena Christensen, Bella Hadid, Kehinde Wiley, Pierre Soulages, Gregory Crewdson, Marc Quinn, Jean Nouvel, Jim Jarmusch, Shirin Neshat, Philippe Starck and many more.
 She has traveled from Lapland to Tunisia, Vietnam and Uruguay and covered subjects as diverse as molecular gastronomy, conceptual art, ecological architecture, Reggae and poetry.
 She lives in Brooklyn and continues to roam the world seeking provocative and inspiring stories.